 Now that the seller knew about the sewer issues, she could not put the genie back in the bottle. . . it had to be included on the property disclosures.
 And knowing that she could never sell a house with busted sewer lines, she had to do the repairs – to the tune of $11,000!

 While the sewer work was being done, another buyer came along who fell in love with the house, and was actually reassured knowing the home had all new plumbing underneath.
 However, he was concerned about the 5-1/2” slope in the slab. . . something my seller thought was just normal settling.
 The buyer hired a shoring company to give him an estimate to level the house.
 A whopping $17,000!

 Needless to say the seller took a beating on the sale of her home.
 She cut her losses (and price) and let the buyer have the house at a bargain.
 She simply did not have another $17,000, nor the additional funds to cover the sheetrock repairs that often follow a house leveling.

-Would my homeowner have bought the house from the heirs at the appraised value had she known at the time that the house had all these hidden problems?
+Would my homeowner have bought the house from the heirs at the appraised value had she known the house had all these hidden problems?
 Not likely.
-Unfortunately, real estate successions are handled by attorneys who don’t always think like Realtors – they don’t suggest a full array of home inspections.
+Unfortunately, real estate successions are handled by attorneys who don’t always think like Realtors – they don’t suggest various types of home inspections.
 Had this lady’s attorney done so, she no doubt would have based her decision on ALL the facts, not just an appraised value.

 In the end, the homeowner ended up taking a sizable loss on the sale of her home.
-Not only did she have to put out $26,000 in repairs just to sell her house, she had to adjust her price downward because of the slab issues.
+Not only did she have to put out $36,000 in repairs just to sell her house, she had to lower her price because of the slab issues.
 All in all, it was a very disappointing experience.